-Syria and Iraq have similar storage and irrigation projects.
-These projects will be complementary for each other and help the sustainable use of existing water resources.
-Despite cordial relations between Turkey, Syria and Iraq the issue of water allocation has continued to cause some friction between the governments since late1980s.
 Turkey is doing her best to comply with the Syrian-Turkish water sharing agreement that proposes the flow of 500 cubic meters per second of Euphrates water to Syria (Tosun and Filiz, 2001).
 But the effect of global warming and unusual dry years sometimes cause also drought in South Eastern Turkey.

-Rapid rise in population in Turkey, Syria and Iraq make it necessary to increase the area of irrigated land in addition to improvement of the agricultural inputs to meet the food requirements of increasing population.
-On the other hand, limited water resources, increasing labor cost, development in plastic industry, fertigation applications and partially improved purchasing power of the farmers cause expanding use of water and energy saving irrigation technologies (Sener et al. 2005)
+Rapid rise in population in Turkey, Syria and Iraq make it necessary to increase the area of irrigated land; in addition to improvement of the agricultural inputs to meet the food requirements of increasing population.

+On the other hand,

+limited water resources, increasing labor cost, development in plastic industry, fertigation applications and partially improved purchasing power of the farmers supports expanding use of water and energy saving irrigation technologies (Sener at al. 2005)